TonyGenova/MachineLearningNotes/README.md

  - Need to have right fitting for K to reduce error on test data
    - 1 will be perfect on training data, but too granular to be useful for test data
    - ISLR 2.2.3 pgs 40-42 demonstrates examples of the impact of this
    - Too high K, and starts to turn into linear regression
+ - Two common modifcation (from ISL):
+   - Kernel methods use weights that decrease smoothly to zero with distance from the target point, rather than the effective 0/1 weights used by k-nearest neighbors.
+   - In high-dimensional spaces the distance kernels are modified to emphasize some variable more than others.

 #### Decision Tree
  - series of True/False questions developed by the code to get to an end decision